Merix-X/Digit-Recognition-ANN/README.md

 - `train_model.py` — trains a Keras model to recognize digits using the MNIST dataset.
 - `main.py` — loads the trained model and predicts the digit from a user-provided image.

-The model is saved as `digit_recognition_model.keras` and can be reused for predictions without retraining.
+The model is saved as `digit_recognition_model.keras` and is already included in this repository — so you're ready to start predicting right away!

 ## 📦 Clone the Repository